groupby/elements-logic/packages/@groupby/elements-gb-tracker-plugin/README.md

 ## Prerequisites

-This plugin depends on the following plugins:
+This plugin depends on the following Elements plugins:

 - `dom_events`